dsrvlabs/vatz/docs/cli.md

 ## Init
 To start VATZ you need to init first.
-Currently, there are 4 flags under `plugin init`.
+Currently, there are 4 flags under `init`.
 ```
 ~$ ./vatz init --help
 init